-• To review conformance to the principles of the CIPFA Statement on the Role of the Head of Internal Audit in Public Service Organisations, and to support any improvements required.
+• To review conformance to the principles of the CIPFA Code of Practice for the Governance of Internal Audit in UK Local Government, and to support any improvements required.

-• To contribute to and support an external quality assessment of the internal audit function which is a requirement of PSIAS to take place at least once every five years.
+• To contribute to and support an external quality assessment of the internal audit function which is a requirement of the GIAS UK Public Sector and must take place at least once every five years.

-• To review any proposals made in relation to the appointment of external providers of internal audit services and to make recommendations.
+• To review any proposals made in relation to the delivery of internal audit services, including the appointment of external providers of internal audit services, making recommendations.